 - Tightly seal prescription drug bottles and place in a ziplock bag.

-- Drop off unused drug in the disposal boxes at the Berea or Richmond Police Departments
+- Drop off unused drug in disposal boxes.

-If you are unable to take unused prescription drugs to the local police department:
+If you are unable to take unused prescription drugs to the disposal boxes:

 - take the medication out of it's bottle